-Is there a link between coffee drinking and mortality?February 19th, 2013 in Health /
+Is there a link between coffee drinking and mortality?February 19, 2013 in Medicine & Health / Health

 (Medical Xpress)—A large study of nearly half a million older adults followed for about 12 years revealed a clear trend: as coffee drinking increased, the risk of death decreased.
 Study author Neal Freedman, PhD, MPH, National Cancer Institute, discusses the significance of these findings and the potential links between coffee drinking, caffeine consumption, and various specific causes of disease in an interview in Journal of Caffeine Research, a peer-reviewed journal from Mary Ann Liebert, Inc., publishers.
 The article is available free on the Journal of Caffeine Research website.